tkyshm/goenv/README.md

 $ mv bin/goenv /usr/loca/bin
 ```

-If you use zsh shell, you can use completion (need to install `_goenv` into your competions dir).
+If you use zsh shell, you can use completion (need to install `_goenv` into your zsh competions dir).

 ## Usage